projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

 - VCPU request for virtual interrupt kick off,
 - vPIC/vIOAPIC/vLAPIC for virtual interrupt injection interfaces,
-- physical-to-virtual interrupt mapping for a pass-thru device, and
+- physical-to-virtual interrupt mapping for a passthrough device, and
 - the process of VMX interrupt/exception injection.

 A standard VM never owns any physical interrupts; all interrupts received by the Guest OS come from a virtual interrupt injected by vLAPIC, vIOAPIC, or vPIC.
-Such virtual interrupts are triggered either from a pass-through device or from I/O mediators in the Service VM via hypercalls.
-The :ref:`interrupt-remapping` section discusses how the hypervisor manages the mapping between physical and virtual interrupts for pass-through devices.
-However, a hard RT VM with LAPIC pass-through does own the physical maskable external interrupts.
+Such virtual interrupts are triggered either from a passthrough device or from I/O mediators in the Service VM via hypercalls.
+The :ref:`interrupt-remapping` section discusses how the hypervisor manages the mapping between physical and virtual interrupts for passthrough devices.
+However, a hard RT VM with LAPIC passthrough does own the physical maskable external interrupts.
 On its physical CPUs, interrupts are disabled in VMX root mode, while in VMX non-root mode, physical interrupts will be delivered to RT VM directly.